11-29-2012, 09:39 PM #1

 Fantastic shot, the focus is where it needs to be, great composition."Life is not measured by the number of breaths we take, but by the moments that take our breath away" - author unknown

 My greatest Loves- My husband, our 3 boy's, animals, my canon EOS 650D, my canon EFs 18-55mm, EFs 18-135mm, EF 50mm and EF90-300mm lens, my speedlite 320EX and creating with prisma premier colored pencils.

 12-09-2012, 03:28 PM #6

 Thanks guys.
 I ended up getting a 12 x 18 canvas printed and stretched by a local professional lab, and it came out so beautiful!
-Will be pretty up on my wall and also a great way to remember my furry buddy long after he's gone (which hopefully will still be a few years from now)Having fun with my Canon 60D, Canon 15-85mm, the Sigma 35mm 1.4, and my new pride and joy; the Canon 100mm 2.8L Macro !
+Will be pretty up on my wall and also a great way to remember my furry buddy long after he's gone (which hopefully will still be a few years from now)Having fun with my Canon 6D, Sigma 35mm 1.4, Canon 135mm f/2L and my pride and joy; the Canon 100mm 2.8L Macro !